preview

 SMS4DeadlyDads is for Aboriginal and Torres Strait Islander dads, supporting them in their role as fathers and fathers-to-be and increases awareness of their influence on baby’s brain development.

-SMS4DeadlyDads sends three short texts a week, designed especially for First Nations dads, until bub turns 1 year old.
-Messages include simple tips and information sent straight to your phone just when you and your baby needs it.
+SMS4DeadlyDads sends short texts designed especially for First Nations dads, until bub turns 1 year old.
+Messages include simple tips, information and links sent straight to your phone just when you and your baby needs it.
+It is free and dads from all around Australia can join up.

-- connect with your bub
+- Connecting with your bub.

 View